curs_getyx(3x) — Linux manual page

 DESCRIPTION top

-If win is a subwindow, the getparyx macro places the beginning
+If win is a subwindow (see subwin(3X)), the getparyx macro places

-coordinates of the subwindow relative to the parent window into
+the coordinates of its origin relative to its parent window into y

 RETURN VALUE top